Capgemini/CoreXPlatform/README.md

 # .NET Core Cross Platform Demonstrator
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 A cross platform Web API written in .NET Core using the [.NET Core SDK](https://www.microsoft.com/net/download/).
-This can be used as a reference solution for an application that can run on multiple operating systems including Windows, Linux and MacOS.
-It contains a .NET Core solution created using the .NET Command Line Interface (CLI) that builds and runs in Visual Studio Code.
+This can be used as a reference solution for an application that runs on multiple operating systems including Windows, Linux and MacOS.
+The solution has been created using the .NET Command Line Interface (CLI) that builds and runs in [Visual Studio Code](https://code.visualstudio.com/download).
 The solution contains a .NET Core Web API project and a associated a XUnit test project.
 Other feature include:

 * Cross platform build scripts using Cake
 * Cross platform CI support using Travis CI and AppVeyor (see above)